zhenduowen/zhenduowen.github.io/_posts/2025-06-16-interchange-minmax.md

     It is an straight-forward and obvious relationship and so far I have not find a name for it in the literature.
 One may call it "Greedy Property of MinMax", that is, **perform maximization first always gives you a no-worse-than result.**

-3. Note that one may keep some constrains in the definition of the feasible fields $X$ and $Y$, sometimes it gives a different structure to the problem setting.
+3. Note that one can freely choose to keep or drop some constrains in the definition of the feasible fields $X$ and $Y$, sometimes it gives a different structure to the problem setting.
 In the field of network information theory, dropping conditions out of the feasible field reduces the cardinality of optimizer.
-I have done this in evaluating an upper bound of the discrete binary case for distributed hypothesis testing type two error exponent.